 Lectures are not confined to agricultural matters but instead cover the broad spectrum of disciplines needed to run successful businesses in today’s tough economic environment.
 Presenters include senior officers from the military, experts in communications and marketing and leaders from industries either associated with agriculture or with something to teach agriculture.

-This year’s group of three females and fifteen males was a lower gender mix than we would ideally wish for, but did contain the caliber of candidate and diversity of interests so important for the success of the course.
+This 2017 group with three females and fifteen males had a lower gender mix than we would ideally have wished for, but did contain the caliber of candidate and diversity of interests so important for the success of the course.
 Adding to the dynamics of the group were two delegates from Germany and one from Australia.

-The aim of the course is to develop the managerial skills of the individuals and the understanding of the management of land based businesses.
+The aim of the ACABM is to develop the managerial skills of the delegates and their understanding of the management of land based businesses.
 This is achieved through enhancing present knowledge by the use of a range of educational techniques and exposure to influential industry leaders.
-This year the delegates were treated to a very high class group of speakers that included Professor David Hughes, Lord Don Curry, Sean Rickard, Jane King and Allan Wilkinson to name just a few of the excellent cast of presenters that Professor John Alliston, the Course Director, had engaged.
+The 2017 cohort were treated to a very high class group of speakers that included Professor David Hughes, Lord Don Curry, Sean Rickard, Jane King and Allan Wilkinson to name just a few of the excellent cast of presenters that Professor John Alliston had engaged.

 At the end of the course the delegates gave a summing up presentation and answered questions from the Company.

 Some of the concluding comments, that seem to reflect the overall impression of the whole group were ...
 ‘The RAU is an excellent venue’, ‘The course was all I had expected and more besides’, ‘The leadership and organisational skills of John Alliston’s team were first class’, John Alliston must have a truly impressive ‘Little Black Book’ of contacts and speakers, the ones he chose for us were top notch’.

 But perhaps the most significant comment, and this is something we have heard before, was ....

 ‘This has been a life-changing experience and I have made friends in these three weeks that I believe will last a lifetime.’